SaraMathews/My-Healthy-Mind/README.md

     - urllib3==1.26.15
     - django-cloudinary-storage==0.3.0
 - **Django**
-  - This project was created using the Django framework.
+  - This project was created using the Django framework
 - **Balsamic Wireframes**
   - Used to create the wireframes
 - **Lucidchart**
   - Used to make the MindMap
 - **ui.dev/amiresponsive**
   - Used to create the Device Mockup image
+- **DBeaver**
+  - Used to create the ERD
 - **uxwing.com**
   - Used for the social media icons
 - **CodeAnywhere**
   - The IDE used for writing the code
+- **Git**
+  - Version control used to track changes in code during the development of the project
 - **Github**
   - Used for storing my project
 - **Heroku**